-Band 6 nurses work in partnership with the people who use our services, their families, friends and carers and play an important contribution in how people experience their care and relate to other people.
+Band 6 Senior Practice Nurses work in partnership with the people who use our services, their families, friends and carers and play an important contribution in how people experience their care and relate to other people.
 Band 6 nurses are expected to be compassionate, responsive and approachable but professional and informative and contribute to the quality of the service provided to the people in our care:

 - Keeping the people who use our services as safe as possible through the use of sound clinical skills and effective risk assessments;

 - Ensuring the best possible clinical outcomes by using up-to-date skills and adhering to evidence based policies and procedures;

 - Empowering people through working in partnership throughout their care and treatment in the service.